-On 27 July 1689, Scottish government forces under the command of Major-General Hugh Mackay of Scourie were defeated by a Jacobite army, loyal to the deposed King James, commanded by John Graham of Claverhouse, Viscount Dundee at the Battle of Killiecrankie.
+At the battle of Killiecrankie on 27 July 1689, Scottish government forces under the command of Major-General Hugh Mackay of Scourie were defeated by a Jacobite army loyal to the deposed King James commanded by John Graham of Claverhouse, Viscount Dundee.
+It was the first battle of the Jacobite period and the bloodiest.

 The Revolution of 1688

 By 1688, three years into his reign, King James VII of Scotland and II of England was not a popular monarch and he had aroused suspicion in both England and Scotland as a Catholic ruling over predominately Protestant subjects.
 James, a staunch believer in the ‘Devine Right of Kings’, was increasingly becoming autocratic and arbitrarily imposed several unpopular measures, including direct rule over the autonomous Scottish burghs.
 There was fear of civil unrest or worse, civil war and many looked to James’s protestant nephew and son-in-law, William of Orange, the stadtholder of the Netherlands, to defend ‘protestant liberties’ and restore parliamentary supremacy.

 Following the birth of James’ son, James Francis Edward Stuart on 10 June 1688, a group of English lords, fearful of a Catholic absolute monarchy and the spectre of a succession of popish monarchs, officially invited William to England.
 William saw an opportunity to detach England from a possible alliance with France under Louis XIV — with who the Dutch were at war — and bring English troops, ships, and money to bear against the French.
 On 5 November 1688, William landed at Brixham in Devon with an army of around 15,000 troops.
 His force included the Scots-Dutch Brigade under Major-General Hugh Mackay of Scourie.